Monitor a data warehouse in Microsoft Fabric

 - In the bar on the left, select the icon for your workspace to view all of the items it contains.

-- In the General section, select Remove this workspace.
+- Select Workspace settings and in the General section, scroll down and select Remove this workspace.